Walter Harris was born in London, in the middle of the Jazz Age, in 1925.

 * GODHEAD was published by Patagonia Press in 2014

-In 2017, Walter’s memoir Yesterday Calling is now published along with a CD of rediscovered rare interviews, digitally remastered by Ted Kendall.
+In 2017, Walter’s memoir Yesterday Calling was published along with a CD of rediscovered rare interviews, digitally remastered by Ted Kendall.